borisbat/NotOkImageFormat/README.md

 * GPU implementation
 * Better PSNR by interpolating U, V - what's currently there is a nearest filter, which is horrible
 * expose number of passes for minor improvement in quality.
 At around 8 passes PSNR goes down 0.1db
-* try A:10:9:9 instead of xxxxA:8:8:8 to improve PSNR at the cost of minor speed reduction.

 ![imgonline-com-ua-twotoone-IcPxr5nwSyJZrzh](https://user-images.githubusercontent.com/272689/144298283-cecd62d5-c9e9-42c1-a7a7-e6b1589c8bb8.png)